 Gum disease, or periodontitis, is an inflammation of the gums and supporting tooth structures affecting 8 out of 10 adults over 35 in Ireland.
 Gum disease varies greatly in symptoms and severity from bleeding, swollen gums to wobbly teeth and eventual tooth loss.

-Many things affect the health of your gums including hormones, genetics, certain medical conditions (eg diabetes), smoking and oral hygiene.
+Many things affect the health of your gums including hormones, genetics, certain medical conditions (eg diabetes), smoking, sugary foods and drinks and insufficient oral hygiene.

-We strongly advise you don't smoke as this prevents the gums being able to heal themselves and results in gum disease.
+Do not smoke as this vastly reduces the gums ability to heal themselves and results in gum disease.
 For help in giving up smoking please visit the following website: www.quit.ie.

-The mildest form of gum disease can usually be treated with good brushing techniques, but sometimes a little extra help is needed so your dentist may advise you have a scale and polish to remove any tartar build up.
+The mildest form of gum disease can usually be treated with good brushing and flossing techniques, but sometimes plaque or tarter buildup occurs and can be very difficult to remove fully using a toothbrush.
+If this is the case, your dentist may recommend a scale and polish to remove this.

 If you have gum disease that is more advanced, the dentist may recommend you see the hygienist for deep cleaning/root planing.
 This involves numbing the gums so that the root surface of the teeth can be cleaned thoroughly.
-There are specialist dentists who we can refer you if the gum disease is severe.
+Severe gum disease is treated by specialist dentists, Periodontists, on a referral basis, if required.